SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 ### Scrolls

 Shiren 2 doesn't have negative effect scrolls like Grounded or Swift Foe,<br/>so you don't need to read unidentified scrolls while standing on the stairs.<br/>
-However, you might get surrounded if it happened to be a Wall Collapse Scroll,<br/>
+However, you might get surrounded if it happened to be a Great Hall Scroll,<br/>
 so it's best to read scrolls after you've explored and defeated some monsters.

-Wait until 9F to read unidentified scrolls in case it's a Wall Collapse Scroll<br/>so that you have a chance at discovering Golden Stairs.
+Wait until 9F to read unidentified scrolls in case it's a Great Hall Scroll<br/>so that you have a chance at discovering Golden Stairs.

 If you find a shop, go ahead and read scrolls that aren't in the 2000G price range,<br/>
 but consider keeping 500G and 1000G scrolls on hand for Monster Houses.<br/>(Possibilities in that price range include Lightning, Blaze, Shadow, and Fear)